I remember a time when a handful of sisters would gather monthly in sacred circles illuminated only by candlelight.

 Windsong

 Note that there are a few variations of this song, but the songwriter’s version is embedded below.
-Despite my inability to carry a tune, Sage would tell me that she loved it when I’d sing it to her.
+Despite my inability to carry a tune, my daughter would tell me that she loved it when I’d sing it to her.